-- 9) Engage with the NHS Test and Trace process. - 10) Manage confirmed cases of coronavirus (COVID-19) amongst the school community. - 11) Contain any outbreak by following local health protection team advice. - Numbers 9 to 11 must be followed in every case where they are relevant.
+- 10) Promote and engage with the NHS Test and Trace process. - 11) Manage and report confirmed cases of coronavirus (COVID-19) amongst the school community. - 12) Contain any outbreak by following local health protection team advice.

 Numbers 9-11 above may require school to share pupil/parent contact information with public health officials.
 This sharing of information is permissible under current law and is in line with data protection guidance covering schools.